TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 ### Client-Side Implementation

 A/B tests are most commonly implemented on the client-side, and these types of tests typically rely on third-party services.
-Users are assigned to test and control groups randomly, and the DOM is modified for the test group.
+Users are assigned to test and control groups randomly, and the DOM is modified for the test group using JavaScript.

 A key advantage of client-side implementation is that it’s easy for developers, as there are many existing third-party services (including but not limited to Google Optimize, Optimizely, and VWO).
 There is no inherent need to build a testing platform from scratch, and many of these tools can be implemented with no developer expertise at all.